 - File a workers’ compensation claim with the Ohio Bureau of Workers’ Compensation.
 Ohio has monopolistic workers’ compensation system, so claims are filed through the state.
 The proper forms can be obtained through your employer or via the Ohio Bureau of Workers’ Compensation (BCW) website.
 The claim can be filed by the injured worker, employer, doctor, or other authorized representative.

 The BWC will notify the worker if the claim has been approved or denied within 28 days.
 For both the initial claim and any appeals that may be necessary, an experienced workers’ compensation attorney can help injured workers prepare their claim and gather any supporting documents and evidence that may be necessary.

 The compensation and medical care assured by workers’ compensation can be vital to the physical, emotional, and financial health of injured employees and their families.
 If you have suffered an injury at work, you may be eligible to obtain these benefits, and the experienced attorneys at Monast Law Firm may be able to help.
-Download a free copy of our book, The Worker’s Guide to Injury Compensation in Ohio, and learn more about the Ohio workers’ compensation system and what options may be available to you.
+Download a free copy of our book, The Worker’s Guide to Injury Compensation in Ohio, or call our office at (614) 334-4649 to learn more about the Ohio workers’ compensation system and what options may be available to you.